 - May be tempted to conclude that gravitation is the theory for which the displacement algebra and the gauge algebra are isomorphic

 - Classically, the refinement of composite fiber bundles seems necessary.
 It is unclear how this refinement changes the Chinese triple structure for noncommutative gauge theory.
-(George’s notes end here. continuation of “Some Observations” p.
-20-21, below)
+(Author notes end here.
+Continued below, from (pdf) pages 20-21)

 (p.
 38) …(I)t is relevant to consider, very carefully, what ‘quantum corrections’ to gravity appear like, in the context of gauge theory of gravity.